SDADEEC/elevation_mapping/README.md

     Each cell in the elevation map has an uncertainty for its height value.
 Depending on the Mahalonobis distance of the existing height distribution and the new measurements, the incoming data is fused with the existing estimate, overwritten, or ignored.
 This parameter determines the threshold on the Mahalanobis distance which determines how the incoming measurements are processed.

-* **`sensor_processor/ignore_points_above`** (double, default: inf)
-    A hard threshold on the height of points introduced by the depth sensor.
-Points with a height over this threshold will not be considered valid during the data collection step.

-* **`sensor_processor/ignore_points_below`** (double, default: -inf)
-    A hard threshold on the height of points introduced by the depth sensor.
-Points with a height below this threshold will not be considered valid during the data collection step.

 * **`multi_height_noise`** (double, default: 9.0e-7)